tylerni7/missile-tid/README.md

 `python -m pip install -r requirements.txt`

 ## Contributing
-Please ensure pylint and mypy are happy before pushing code.
+Please ensure all configured github workflows are green before requesting review.
-In the near future we can add in some tests and some github actions to enforce this.

 ## Authors
 Because of the refactor, this branch wiped out a lot of author information.